quantiota/AI-Agent-Host/tests/README.md

 This will start all services as defined in your **docker-compose.yaml** file.

+## Usage

-### 6 Once the services are up and running, you can access the AI Agent Host interfaces:
+### 1 Once the services are up and running, you can access the AI Agent Host interfaces:

 - QuestDB: Visit https://questdb.domain.tld in your web browser.
 - Grafana: Visit https://grafana.domain.tld in your web browser.
 - Code-Server: Visit https://vscode.domain.tld in your web browser.

-### 7 To connect the AI Agent Host to a remote JupyterHub environment from Code-Server:
+### 2 To connect the AI Agent Host to a remote JupyterHub environment from Code-Server:

 1. Set up or use an existing remote JupyterHub that includes the necessary dependencies for working with your notebooks and data.